jianxiaoguo/website/content/en/docs/installing-workflow/workflow.md

 ## Configure DNS

-User must to set up a hostname, and assumes the `drycc-builder.$host` convention.
+Users must set up a hostname, and assume the `drycc-builder.$host` convention.

 We need to point the `drycc-builder.$host` record to the public IP address of your builder.
 You can get the public IP using the following command.
 A wildcard entry is necessary here as apps will use the same rule after they are deployed.